-The mission of the art department at Saint Henry School is to provide a positive, nurturing, creative environment in which students can cultivate their God-given gifts and talents.
-Students will be encouraged to explore many media, sharpen perception of aesthetic qualities, increase art knowledge and skills and increase their understandings of the characteristics of visual form from a variety of cultures and historical times.
+The mission of the art department at Saint Henry School is to provide a positive, nurturing, creative environment in which students can uncover and cultivate their artistic talent.
+Students will have the opportunity to explore numerous media and techniques and sharpen perception of aesthetic qualities by studying characteristics of visual forms from a variety of cultures and time periods.

 At every grade level, students at Saint Henry School learn about sportsmanship, rules and regulations as they participate in physical education.
 In earlier grades, there is an emphasis on the safety, teamwork and care of equipment in addition to skill building and fun.
-Later, in grades five through eight, the program promotes fitness and instills self-confidence in each student, teaching them various ways to be healthy in their adult years.
+Late, in grades Five through Eight, the program promotes fitness and instills self-confidence in each student, teaching them various ways to be healthy in their adult years.

 Our music program is designed to allow students to enjoy music while also developing their aural, visual, spatial, tactile and emotional intelligence.
 We also incorporate the students' spirituality by expressing prayer through music.